15 Foods to avoid with High Blood Pressure

 Packaged and Processed Meats

-• Prepackaged meats, including breakfast sausages and hot dogs, tend to be loaded with sodium.
-Despite the misbelief that deli meats, such as turkey, may serve as lean protein source, added salt is common.
-Avoid the hidden sodium by purchasing directly from the butcher rather than from the grocer’s refrigerated section.
+- Despite the misbelief that deli meats, such as turkey, may serve as lean protein source, added salt is common.

 Coffee

-• Caffeine-containing beverages such as a coffee can cause a significant spike in blood pressure, something that’s bad for your heart and can also cause your libido to come down.
-Caffeine may cause the adrenal glands to release excess cortisol and adrenaline substances that typically cause a further rise in blood pressure.
+- Caffeine-containing beverages such as a coffee can cause a significant spike in blood pressure.
+This is bad for your heart and can also cause a loss of libido.

 Frozen Meals

-• Meals found in the freezer section — pizzas, chicken strips and individually frozen entrees — are not only loaded with unwanted ingredients but filled with sodium.
-Even the so called “healthy” meals tend to contain a high amount of sodium.
+- Meals found in the freezer section, like pizzas, chicken strips and individually frozen entrees, are not only loaded with unwanted ingredients but filled with sodium.

 Cured Hams